enclustra-bsp/bsp-altera/documentation/1_Introduction.md

 #### Prerequisites

-The supported OS for the build environment is: Ubuntu 20.04 LTS
+The build environment was tested on following host Linux distributions:

+- Ubuntu 20.04 LTS
+- Ubuntu 22.04 LTS

 To run the build script a Python 2 interpreter is required.